-&lt;sup>7 See also similar question B2 in form to input to UN SG UNSCR 1325 report as well as question 3a in NATO Sexual Exploitation and Abuse (SEA) Implementation Progress Report.
+7 See also similar question B2 in form to input to UN SG UNSCR 1325 report as well as question 3a in NATO Sexual Exploitation and Abuse (SEA) Implementation Progress Report.

-4. Collection and monitoring of reported cases of exploitation and abuse allegedly perpetrated by military, para-military and security forces: -referred -investigated х - acted upon 5.
-Measures to increase your State's capacity to investigate alleged violations of human rights and fundamental freedoms in areas of conflict or post-conflict including sexual and gender-based violence х 6.
-National legislation conferring powers to prosecute alleged extraterrestrial violations of human rights NA 7.
-Other related information, clarification or details to share: In the framework of Latvia's National Action Plan for the term of 202 establishment of a gender adviser's position, is foreseen.
-0-2025 the
+5. Measures to increase your State's capacity to investigate alleged violations of human rights and fundamental freedoms in areas of conflict or post-conflict including sexual and gender-based violence 8 X 6.
+National legislation conferring powers to prosecute alleged extra-terrestrial violations of human rights.
+NA 7.
+Other related information, clarification or details to share: In the framework of Latvia's National Action Plan for the term of 2020 establishment of a gender adviser's position is foreseen. -2025 the